ombulabs/blog/_posts/2016-03-04-hunting-down-a-slow-rails-request.markdown

 pp strings
 ```

-As you can see, there are 700k+ allocated strings, and this increase in object
+As you can see, there are 700k+ allocated strings.
+It is very likely that this
-allocation is the likely culprit for the slow request.
+increase in object allocation is the culprit for the slow performance.

 I dug a bit into the `EmailAccount` model and its associations, and noticed that
-this model has a one-to-many association with the `EmailAccountSync` model.
-However, we were only returning one of model `EmailAccountSync`, supposedly, by
+this model had a one-to-many association.
+Supposedly, we were only returning one
-using:
+record for this association by using:

 ```ruby
 scope.includes(:latest_sync)